Skip to Main Content

-• Online resources include our library catalogue, WorldCat, and the dozens of databases we provide access to that contain curated collections of journal articles, ebooks, documents and images.
+Online resources include our library catalogue - WorldCat - and the databases on our A-Z Databases site.
+Both contain dozens of curated collections of journal articles, ebooks, documents and images.

-• Access to online resources is automatic when on campus.
-If you use WorldCat or A-Z Databases off-campus you will be prompted to login using your usual BGU credentials.
+Access to online resources is automatic when on campus.
+If you use online resources off-campus you will be prompted to login using your BGU credentials.

 WorldCat is our library catalogue and discovery tool and contains records of all the resources we provide access to, including books & ebooks, journals & ejournals, reports, DVDs and items from the Teaching Resources Collection like puppet bags, resource packs and artefact boxes.
 Online resources like ebooks and full text articles open directly from WorldCat.
 To learn more about WorldCat click here.